ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 {{site.data.keyword.prf_hublong}} isolates problems, identifies patterns, and improves performance before users are affected.
 You can test your app from locations around the world, integrate with delivery pipelines, and gain insights about how to continuously optimize your code.

-**Note:** This tool integration is preconfigured and does not require any configuration parameters.
+This tool integration is preconfigured and does not require any configuration parameters.
 You cannot reconfigure this tool integration.
+{: tip}

 To test, monitor, and improve your app's health as you build it, add the {{site.data.keyword.prf_hubshort}} tool integration: